mpv-player/mpv.io/source/_bug-reports.md

 ### Regressions / functionality that once worked:

-- Please provide the a git commit from the past (or a mpv version in case of stable releases) where you recall the functionality used to work correctly.
+- Please provide a git commit from the past (or a mpv version in case of stable releases) where you recall the functionality used to work correctly.

 - BONUS: If you want to be extra nice you can perform a binary search with